 As property prices have continued to increase in recent years, so too has the number of properties valued at £1 million or more.
-This has led to an increased demand for large mortgage loans of £1 million and many high street lenders now offer these as well as specialist lenders and private banks who have traditionally dominated the market for high-value mortgages.
+This has led to an increased demand for large mortgage loans of £1 million.
+Many high street lenders now offer these as well as specialist lenders and private banks who have traditionally dominated the market for high-value mortgages.
 Here, we’ll detail the criteria for securing a large mortgage loan, the services offered by different lenders and the various options available for this loan size.

 How to acquire a £1 million mortgage